cmaloney/dcos-docs/_pages/archived-dcos-enterprise-edition/installing-enterprise-edition-1-5/configure-and-install-dcos.md

     **resolvers**

-    :   Specify a JSON-formatted list of DNS servers for your DCOS host nodes.
+    :   Specify a JSON-formatted list of DNS servers for your DC/OS host nodes.
 You must include the escape characters (`\`) as shown in the template.
 Set this parameter to the most authoritative nameservers that you have.
 If you want to resolve internal hostnames, set it to a nameserver that can resolve them.

         *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.